 This network of 8000-year-old caves in the greater London area is an unexpected treat.
 The caves, which extend for 20 miles, were initially created as a result of flint and chalk mining.

-You can take a lamp-lit tour deep into this labyrinth and explore the caves’ varied history; from their origins as mines to their subsequent use as an ammunition’s depot and then as air raid shelter during WW2.
+You can take a lamp-lit tour deep into this labyrinth and explore the caves’ varied history; from their origins as mines to their subsequent use as an ammunition depot and then as an air raid shelter during WW2.

-You can read more and buy tickets here.
+You can read more and check prices and availability here.

-3. The London Bridge Experience / London Tombs
+3. The London Bridge Experience and London Tombs

 This spine-chilling historical tour takes you through the early days of London.

 Although The London Bridge Experience doesn’t have any age restrictions, all children under 14 must be accompanied by an adult.
-The London Tombs are not suitable for children under 11.
+The London Tombs is not suitable for children under 11.